 As an experienced cruiser, I've got tons of tips to make your next cruise vacation a breeze.

-I'm not your mother so I'm definitely not going to tell you what the rules are, because all humans are capable of basic courtesy even if they choose not use it..
+I'm definitely not going to tell you what the basic rules for being a decent human are, because we are all adults capable of basic courtesy even if they choose not to use it.

 Don’t fly in the day of the cruise

 When murphy's law rules, anything can happen.
 Delays due to weather, planes breaking down on the tarmac, and staff going on strike, I think we all have at least one story of air travel going wrong.

 Best to put your money towards reducing the chances of this happening by not flying in on the day of your cruise and booking a night's accommodation in the city of your departure.
 If you do fly in on the day you are bound to find yourself freaking out about getting there on time and that just isn't in the spirit of a great cruise holiday.

 Being sure to schedule a flight for the day before, gives you a bit of play for those things that you just can't plan for.
 It also gives you a chance to wander around the departure port of the cruise, which for me is Sydney Harbour for the most part, which is a beautiful place any time of the year.

 These days, many cruise lines have moved toward “staggered” check-in, and my guess would be with concerns around COVID-19 there will be a lot of changes around the way that embarkation day is handled.
 Before staggered boarding times, you used to just show up at port anytime during the boarding hours (usually something like 12 – 4 p.m), to make things smoother many lines now provide a 30-minute boarding window.

 While it’s tempting, don’t show up before it’s your time to board.
 If you do, you’ll likely be asked to return at the appropriate time, which will leave you in the lurch and if a few people end up doing that, it will just slow down the entire process.